Notes for Guidance - Protected Trust Deeds - Bankruptcy (Scotland) Act 2016

 9.2 Discharge due to extenuating circumstances

-If the trustee considers that the debtor has been affected by extenuating circumstances that are out with their control, can no longer meet their obligations and there is no reasonable prospect of being able to resume meeting their obligations before the end of the 48 month period, the debtor should be discharged.
+If the trustee considers that a debtor has been affected by extenuating circumstances which are outwith the debtor's control, can no longer fulfil their obligations and there is no reasonable prospect of them being able to resume doing so before the end of the 48-month period, the trustee should consider seeking the debtor's discharge under section 184B of the Act.

-If after 21 days of the notice, a majority in number or a 1/3 in value of creditors consent to discharge the debtor, the trustee must apply to the AiB using a Form 5 to register the debtors discharge on the register of insolvencies.
+If, within 21 days of the notice being issued, a majority in number or one-third in value of creditors consent to the proposal, the trustee must apply to the Accountant in Bankruptcy using Form 5 for registration of the debtor's discharge in the Register of Insolvencies.

-Once registered the AiB must notify the trustee of the registration and date of debtor discharge.
-The trustee must then notify the debtor and creditors within 7 days of the date of notification.
+Following registration, the Accountant in Bankruptcy will notify the trustee of the registration and the date of discharge.
+The trustee must notify the debtor and creditors of the discharge within 7 days of receiving that notification.

-However, if a majority in number or a 1/3 in value of creditors object to the proposal to discharge the debtor, the trustee must apply to AiB for a review of the proposal see section 9.3.
+Where a majority in number or one-third in value of creditors object to the proposal, the trustee must apply to the Accountant in Bankruptcy for a review of the proposal in accordance with section 9.3.

 Back to top